KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Understanding-Autocomplete.md

 You can use an ``AutocompleteToolbar`` to present autocomplete suggestions just like a native keyboard does.
 The toolbar supports custom styling and custom view and separator builders, and is highly configurable.

-You are however not bound to use such a toolbar, and can of course use the suggestions in any way you want.
+You are of course not restricted to use an ``AutocompleteToolbar``.
+You can use and present these suggestions in any way you want.

 > Important: Just keep in mind that it's a good idea to have around **50** points padding above the keyboard, since input and action callouts may otherwise be cut off.
 This padding must increase if you style the callouts to be bigger.